 Welcome to Atelier Yarns and Atelier Marin, two inviting, family-owned yarn shops in the San Francisco Bay Area.
-We are celebrating our 22nd year in business and we would like to sincerely thank the thousands of people who have made these two decades possible.
+We are celebrating over 30 years in business and we would like to sincerely thank the thousands of people who have made these three decades possible.
 It has been an honor teaching, assisting and knitting with you and we look forward to many more!

 Both Atelier stores specialize in luxurious natural fibers and hand-dyed gems.
 Together we are striving to offer our customers unparalleled selection and service.
 We proudly offer knowledgeable and friendly service, expert private lessons and comprehensive class schedules for all levels of knitting and crochet.
 We have an extensive selection of yarns, needles, patterns, books, knitting bags and accessories made locally and from around the world.
 We are happy to ship whatever you need wherever you are.
 Gift certificates are also available.

 Amanda returned to the Bay Area in 2005 from New York City where she had been working in art, fashion and home furnishings for the previous 10 years.
-At the suggestion of Grace, she decided to open Atelier Marin in San Anselmo, her own spacious and bright store filled with gorgeous yarns, books and accessories.
+At the suggestion of Grace, she decided to open Atelier Marin in Marin County, her own spacious and bright store filled with gorgeous yarns, books and accessories.